daniel-stasiak/wpteam-workflow/README.md

 ## Gulp

-If you want to know more about how is working our `gulpfile.js` please go to: [Workflow capabilities - Gulp](docs/README_gulp.md)
+If you want to know more about how is working our `gulpfile.js` please go to: [How's working our Gulp File](docs/README_gulp.md)

 ### Gulp features